 McMinville has a new restaurant: Walnut City Kitchen.
 Partners Scott Cunningham and Chef Jesse Kincheloe have opened the doors at 2580 Stratus Avenue.
-You may know Jessee from Community Plate.
-From the PR, they have an “approachable menu featuring some of the same farmers and area producers that supply Community Plate.
+You may know Jessee from Community Plate. , they have an “approachable menu featuring some of the same farmers and area producers that supply Community Plate.
 The Short Rib Sandwich with red onion marmalade and the McK Ranch 1/3 lb.
 Burger with fried shallots and pickled green tomatoes are popular with lunch guests.
 The dinner menu includes a Cider Braised Bone-in Pork Chop with sweet potato and Brussels sprout hash and a Foraged Mushroom Pasta dressed with sage and cream.
 Lunch items are $12 or less and most dinner plates top out at $18.”
 Stratus is just outside of downtown, where the bypass, E Salmon River hwy and NE 3rd all come together.

 On to other news:

 KFC China is in trouble in China for using chicken from Chinese suppliers which had “unapproved levels of antibiotics”.
 Fun fact, China is their biggest market.
 Some are calling for them to be thrown out of the country.
 Yum has apologized for inspection shortcomings and lack of transparency

 When the Chinese are up in arms about something in their food, it raises my eyebrows; they’ll eat things that I’d take a shortcut down a dark alley to get away from.
 Fun fact number two: my first food job was while I was in high school, at a KFC (at that time called Kentucky Fried Chicken.
 I quit after two weeks, and… let’s just say I still wouldn’t consider eating at one.
 Shudder.
 More about KFC China here.